 Longoar Bay lies on the eastern shoreline of Great Castle Head.
-In good prevailing conditions it is used as an anchorage by some recreational vessels.
-The bay itself forms the western extremity of the extensive maerl and zostera (seagrass) beds which spread eastward to Gelliswick Bay.
-Both maerl and zostera are highly sensitive to damage.
-To protect these habitats the use of dredge fishing gear is prohibited and a voluntary agreement by the Special Area of Conservation Relevant Authorities Group (SACRAG) encourages all vessels not to anchor within the bay.
+The bay itself forms the western extremity of the extensive Maerl and Zostera Marina (seagrass) beds which spread eastward to Gelliswick Bay.
+Both Maerl and Zostera Marina are highly sensitive to damage.
+To protect these habitats the use of dredge fishing gear is prohibited, and a voluntary agreement by the Special Area of Conservation Relevant Authorities Group (SACRAG) encourages all vessels not to anchor within the bay.

-The driving force behind this voluntary agreement stems from the fact that the Milford Haven Waterway lies within the Pembrokeshire Marine Special Area of Conservation, part of the Natura 2000 network of sites across Europe under the Habitats Directive.
+The driving force behind this voluntary agreement stems from the fact that the Milford Haven Waterway lies within the Pembrokeshire

+Marine Special Area of Conservation, a network of marine protected area within the UK

 The designation brings with it statutory responsibilities for organisations with a management/regulatory role for the area covered.
 Together, these organisations are known as 'relevant authorities'.
 The relevant authorities produced a management scheme which was published in April 2008 following a period of public consultation.
 The aim of the scheme is 'To secure and maintain the favourable conservation status of the Pembrokeshire Marine Special Area of Conservation by ensuring that human activity co-exists in harmony with the habitats and species of the site'.
-In addition to its obligations under European law, the Port also acts under UK law to protect local biodiversity.
+In addition to its obligations to the SAC under the Conservation of Habitats and Species Regulations 2017 (as amended), the Port also acts more widely to maintain and enhance local biodiversity.

-The Port of Milford Haven was specifically tasked with a number of actions including 'Improve management of recreational anchoring and mooring within the SAC, including specifically the introduction and implementation of no anchoring and no mooring zones to protect areas of zostera (seagrass) and maerl (chalky seaweed)'.
+The Port of Milford Haven was specifically tasked with a number of actions including 'Improve management of recreational anchoring and mooring within the SAC, including specifically the introduction and implementation of no anchoring and no mooring zones to protect areas of Zostera Marina (seagrass) and Maerl (chalky seaweed)'.
 It was felt that this particular action could be addressed through the establishment of sensitive habitat zones within the Waterway.
 The areas concerned are Gelliswick to Lindsway Bay, Longoar Bay and Angle Point to Ellen's well.

-In 2015 two day visitor buoys were deployed in Longoar Bay in order to facilitate recreational use without damaging the seagrass by anchoring.
-The buoys mark the western edge (and in the case of the northern buoy, also the northern edge) of the seagrass bed and sensitive habitat zone.
-The buoys are owned by SAC, insured by the Port and serve as a general facility for users to enjoy.
+In 2015, two day visitor buoys were deployed in Longoar Bay in order to facilitate recreational use without damaging the seagrass by anchoring.
+The buoys mark the eastern edge (and in the case of the northern buoy, also the northern edge) of the seagrass bed and sensitive habitat zone.
+The buoys are, provided and insured by the Port on behalf of the SAC and serve as a general facility for users to enjoy.